 Industrial coating application

 Once your industrial paint is prepared, it’s time to apply the coating to the asset.
 Brushes, rollers and sprayers are the most common applicator tools in industrial settings.
+Consider purchasing an inflatable paint booth for a safe and clean painting environment.

 Brushing is one of the most expensive application methods because of the amount of labor required to properly apply the protective paint.
 However, it is suitable for on-site application, requires little initial capital, doesn’t rely on power and typically involves short set-up times.
 Proper brushing techniques from SSPC’s Good Painting Practices include: